junxit/us-congress-bills-113/metadata.md

 - 2013-03-14 — Introduced in House
 - 2013-03-14 — Introduced in House
 - 2013-03-14 — Referred to the House Committee on Natural Resources.
+- 2013-03-26 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2014-02-26 — Subcommittee Hearings Held.
+- 2014-03-13 — Committee Consideration and Mark-up Session Held.
+- 2014-03-13 — Ordered to be Reported by Unanimous Consent.
+- 2014-03-13 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-04-04 — Placed on the House Calendar, Calendar No. 97.
+- 2014-04-04 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-401.
+- 2014-04-04 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-401.